 Occasional stress is an expected part of life.
 It is something that most of us experience to some degree throughout our lives.
 This differs from chronic stress that can affect more than just your mental health and stability.
 Chronically high levels of stress hormones — particularly corticosteroid — can wreak havoc on your body and lead to a myriad of health issues, including cardiovascular diseases, gastrointestinal problems, compromised immune system, fatigue, weight gain, headaches, muscle tension, and endocannabinoid imbalance.

-Unfortunately, modern pharmacological treatments for anxiety disorders do not really work for many people.
 If you are struggling with high levels of stress or anxiety, you may want to consider using an alternative approach: CBD.

 CBD For Anxiety And Stress — Does It Work?